seanox/xml-micro-exchange-php/manual/getting-started.md

     I like to look at the city.</message>
 ```

-___A rule from the regulars' table: Maintain your conversation, but do not save
+___A rule from the regulars' table: Maintain your conversation, but do not
-more than 5 messages.___
+store more than 5 messages.___

 XML-Micro-Exchange is a place to exchange information.
 Active participants
 should actively communicate here.
 However, it is not intended to be a classic